ryan-mcclue/musings/rage-against-the-machine.md

 C grew out of existing code.
 All new languages trying to be a top-down design on the opinions of a single programmer (BDFL) Just have a simple language with ideal metaprogramming/code generation facilities so the programmer can decide, not the language designer

+Whilst github codespaces seems cool, the reason for having some many containers is that the build systems for each project is incredibly complex and requires many dependencies